Taking the Vision and Knowledge Tests

 All applicants seeking a learner's permit can schedule ONLINE for a quick, easy and convenient appointment for the vision and knowledge test.

-In addition, the following DMV offices conduct vision and knowledge testing on a walk-in basis:
+In addition, ONLY the following DMV Hub Offices conduct vision and knowledge testing on a walk-in basis:

 Based on heavier customer volume on some days and hours, longer waiting times may be experienced.
 We ask for your patience, and in some cases, may suggest coming back on another day for testing or schedule an appointment ONLINE.